✼ We may earn an affiliate commission if you make a purchase through links on our site.

 ❀ Lara Jean is a Relatable Main Character

 Lara Jean is such a relatable main character.
 She prefers to stay home and scrapbook rather than go to parties, and she has the best baking skills.
 Lara Jean is also such a caring person and really puts others’ feelings into consideration before making a decision.
 She has really changed since book one, and seeing how much more confident she has become is so incredible.
 Lara Jean has got to be one of my favourite characters.

 ❀ Strong Family Theme

 The strong theme of family in this series is so sweet.
 Lara Jean has such a close relationship with her sisters and her father, and reading about their interactions is both humorous and touching.
 In this story, there is also a new member of the family, since Lara Jean’s father is getting remarried.
 I would take family over romance any day, and I love how this series has the perfect balance.

-Always and Forever, Lara Jean is the perfect conclusion to the To All the Boys I’ve Loved Before books.
+Always and Forever, Lara Jean by Jenny Han is the perfect conclusion to the To All the Boys I’ve Loved Before books.
 This story is all about dealing with change and difficult decisions.
 Lara Jean is as amazing as always, and the theme of family remains one of the key aspects of the book.
 I adored this book, and while it was a great ending, I am still sad that Lara Jean’s story is over.